-Course Outcomes: After the completion of the course the students will be able to
+On successful completion of the course, the student will be able to,

 - CO 1 Explain the properties of steam and apply them to vapour power cycles. - CO 2 Explain the working principles of boilers and steam nozzles. - CO 3 Distinguish and analyze the steam condensers and steam turbines. - CO 4 Discuss the working of Refrigeration systems and to apply psychometric process to analyze the various air conditioning systems.